Grumman F9F Panther: US Navy

-The Grumman Panther was the primary US Navy and USMC jet fighter and ground-attack aircraft in the Korean War.
-The Panther was the widest used Navy jet fighter of the war, flying 78,000 sorties.
-F9F-2s, F9F-3s and F9F-5s, as rugged attack aircraft, were able to sustain operations during intense anti-aircraft fire.
-The pilots also appreciated the air conditioned cockpit, a welcome change from the humid environment of piston-powered aircraft.
+The Panther was the primary jet fighter and ground-attack aircraft of both the US Navy and USMC during the Korean War.
+It was the widest used Navy jet fighter of the conflict, cumulatively flying 78,000 sorties.
+F9F-2s, F9F-3s and F9F-5s, as rugged attack aircraft, were able to sustain operations despite being frequently opposed by intense anti-aircraft fire.
+The pilots also appreciated the air conditioned cockpit, which made for a welcome change from the humid environment of piston-powered aircraft.

 On 3 July 1950, Lieutenant, junior grade Leonard H. Plog, of VF-51, flying an F9F-3 scored the first US Navy air victory of the war by shooting down a propeller-powered Yak-9.

 Despite their relatively low speed, Panther pilots also claimed seven Mikoyan-Gurevich MiG-15s, for the loss of two F9Fs.
 The first MiG-15 was downed on 9 November 1950, by Lieutenant Commander William (Bill) Amen of VF-111 flying an F9F-2B, during a UN Command attack on the Sinuiju bridges, near the mouth of the Yalu River.
 Two more MiG-15s were downed on 18 November 1950.

-On 18 November 1952 the American aircraft carrier USS Oriskany and three other carriers were operating in the Sea of Japan conducting air strikes against the North Korean city of Hoeryong.
+On 18 November 1952, the American aircraft carrier USS Oriskany and three other carriers were operating in the Sea of Japan conducting air strikes against the North Korean city of Hoeryong.
 The group launched four F9F's for a combat patrol near the North Korean border with China.
 The group's leader suffered mechanical problems and returned to the carrier together with his wingman.
 Lt Royce Williams of VF-781, flying off USS Oriskany and his wingman continued on the mission.
-They then identified seven Soviet Naval Aviation Migs heading towards the task force from the Russian mainland.
-The naval commanders therefore ordered the two F9F's to position themselves between the Migs and the carrier group.
+They then identified seven Soviet Naval Aviation MiGs heading towards the task force from the Russian mainland.
+The naval commanders therefore ordered the two F9Fs to position themselves between the MiGs and the carrier group.

-During this maneuver four Soviet MiG-15s opened fire, despite the fact that the countries were not at war.
-Williams opened fire on the tail Mig, which dropped out of formation, and was followed down by Williams' wingman.
+During this maneuver, four Soviet MiG-15s opened fire, despite the fact that the countries were not at war.
+Williams opened fire on the tail MiG, which dropped out of formation, and was followed down by Williams's wingman.
 What followed was a 35-minute dogfight between Williams and six MiG-15s.
-The Mig 15 was a better plane, but Williams nevertheless succeeded in shooting down three more.
+The MiG-15 was a more capable plane, but Williams nevertheless succeeded in shooting down three more.
 He ascribed this to both sides doing as they were trained, but the Soviet pilots making mistakes.
-While heading back to the carriers, Williams was out of ammo, but still had one Mig on his tail.
-The re-appearance of his wingman on the Mig's tail then scared this one off.
+While heading back to the carriers, Williams was out of ammo, but still had one MiG on his tail.
+The re-appearance of his wingman on the MiG's tail then scared this one off.
 By that time Williams's plane was so damaged that he could not turn sideways anymore.
 Oriskany was therefore aligned with the plane, so he could land.
-After landing his Panther was found to have 263 hits by cannon shells or fragments and was beyond repair.
+After landing, his Panther was found to have 263 hits by cannon shells or fragments and was beyond repair.
 It was therefore pushed overboard.